Keeth233/Ninja-ARCADE-GAME/README.md

 ### External Content
 * The ninja emoji(face only) was taken from this link "https://i.pinimg.com/736x/34/2f/05/342f05ee44fb534d25daad152377829d--smiley-emoji-emoji-faces.jpg"

-* As creative artist, i further worked on the provided assets for a more rich content
+* As a creative artist, i further worked on the provided assets for a more rich content

 ## To Play The Ninja ARCADE GAME